Churchill war ministry: 10 May—Churchill succeeds Chamberlain

-11/12 May – formation of the national government
+11/12 May—formation of the national government

 On Saturday, 11 May, the Labour Party agreed to join a national government under Churchill's leadership and he was able to confirm his war cabinet.
 In his biography of Churchill, Roy Jenkins described the Churchill cabinet as one "for winning", while the former Chamberlain cabinet was one "for losing".
 Labour leader Clement Attlee relinquished his official role as Leader of the Opposition to become Lord Privy Seal (until 19 February 1942 when he was appointed Deputy Prime Minister).
 Arthur Greenwood, Labour's deputy leader, was appointed a minister without portfolio.

 There was no de facto Leader of the Opposition from 11 May 1940 until Attlee resumed the role on 23 May 1945.
 The Labour Party appointed an acting Leader of the Opposition whose job, although he was in effect a member of the national government, was to ensure the continued functionality of the House of Commons.
-Due process in the Commons requires someone, even a member of the government, to fill the role even if there is no actual opposition.
+Constitutional convention in the Commons requires someone, even a member of the government, to fill the role even if there is no actual opposition.
 The first acting leader was Hastings Lees-Smith, the MP for Keighley, who died in office on 18 December 1941.
 He was briefly succeeded by Frederick Pethick-Lawrence and then by Arthur Greenwood, who had left the war cabinet, from 22 February 1942 until 23 May 1945.

-The main problem for Churchill as he became Prime Minister was that he was not the leader of the majority Conservative Party and, needing its support, was obliged to include Chamberlain in the war cabinet, but this was not to Labour's liking.
+The main problem for Churchill as he became prime minister was that he was not the leader of the majority Conservative Party and, needing its support, was obliged to include Chamberlain in the war cabinet, but this was not to Labour's liking.
 Initially, Churchill proposed to appoint Chamberlain as both Leader of the House of Commons and Chancellor of the Exchequer.
-Attlee objected and Churchill decided to appoint Chamberlain as Lord President of the Council.
+Attlee objected and Churchill decided to appoint Chamberlain as Lord President of the council.
 The fifth member of the war cabinet was Halifax, who retained his position as Foreign Secretary.
 Instead of Chamberlain, Sir Kingsley Wood became Chancellor but, until 3 October 1940, he was not a member of the war cabinet.